ShubhamGajjar/shubhamgajjar/README.md

 Hey there!
 I'm Shubham Gajjar, an AI/ML enthusiast with a knack for solving complex problems using Python.
 Right now, I'm diving deep into Deep Learning.
 I love the challenge and excitement that comes with working on CNNs and AI tech.

-When I'm not coding, you can find me on discord watching Formula 1 races or exploring new AI projects.
+When I'm not coding, you can find me on Discord watching Formula 1 races or exploring new AI projects.
 I'm keen on contributing to open-source projects and connecting with like-minded developers.

 I'm currently working on a research paper, so stay tuned for updates.
 Let's connect and build something amazing together!